wp-plugins/splurgy-wp-plugin/readme.txt

 1. Setup your channel token, which is found on your Splurgy Account on the `Channels` tab
 1. A box titled `Splurgy Offers` will appear on the right side when adding a `Post` or `Page`

-== Usage ==
-The new changes allow you to use shortcodes to embed an ad unit.

-For example,
-[splurgy_adunit token="c_a11b459df7a57b193be1ca367ea26e8aedf94779" dimension="400x460"]

 == Frequently Asked Questions ==

 = Do I need a Splurgy Account to use this? =

 Yes, you do.
-It's free to use, sign up now at http://www.splurgy.com/
+We do offer a 14 day free trial for you to test us out.

 = What is a token? =

-A token is a random bunch of numbers and letters that is assigned to a "Location" used to help keep track of your analytics and offers.
+A token is a random bunch of numbers and letters that is assigned to a channel used to help keep track of your analytics and offers.

 = Where can I find my token? =

-You can find your token in your Splurgy control panel under "Locations".
+Your token is found in your Splurgy Account dashboard under the 'Channels' tab.

+= Where do I find my offer ID? =

+Your offer ID is be found in your Splurgy Account under the 'Offers' tabs.

 = What is the best way to contact you if I have more questions? =

 The best way to contact us is by email at support@splurgy.com.

+== Screenshots ==

+1. This is a screen shot of the Splurgy 'Settings Page' after setting up your token.
+A preview will test to see if your token is setup properly.

+2. This is a screen shot of the Splurgy Offers box for inputting your offer ID that will appear when adding a new post.

+3. This is a screen shot of the Splurgy Offers box that will appear when adding a new page.

 == Changelog ==
-= 2.0.1 =
-Cleans up all splurgy data in the database from version 1.1.1 on deactivate

-= 2.0.0 =
-Added short code support for the ad unit changes.
-Removed version 3 of coupon, giveaway, and pagelock embed functionality.
-All units are embeded through the short code system now.

 = 1.1.1 =
 Splurgy Short Code functionality added.
 Refactoring of code to reduce complexity of functions.
-Many changes
+Many changes.

 = 1.1 =
 Page lock feature added.
 Token storage updated.
 Many changes.